 Ole Smoky Moonshine

-While it used to be distilled illegally (and therefore secretly at night) by early moonshiners, turning their corn into profitable unaged whisky, the alcoholic drink is now openly available in some parts of the Appalachian area.
-My favorite: buckeye.
+Early moonshiners, trying to turn their corn into profitable unaged whisky, distilled this alcoholic drink illegally (and therefore secretly at night).
+Lucky us: It’s now openly available in some parts of the Appalachian area.

 Dick’s Last Resort – where sarcasm and dicks rule